Update

 International Financial Scams: See the Department of State and the FBI pages for information on scams.

 Internet romance and financial scams are increasingly prevalent in Côte d’Ivoire.
-Scams are often initiated through Internet postings/profiles, or by unsolicited emails and letters.
+Scams often start with Internet postings or profiles.
+They can also start with unsolicited emails and letters.
 Scammers almost always pose as U.S. citizens who have no one else to turn to for help.
 Common scams include:

 • Romance/online dating